ForEvolve/forevolve.github.io/_posts/en/2018-01-15-a-beginner-guide-to-exceptions.md

 ```

 ### System exceptions
-Now that we saw the `Exception` class, let's take a look at other predefined exceptions type, provided by the .NET framework:
+Now that we saw the `Exception` class briefly, let's take a look at other predefined exceptions type, provided by the .NET framework:

-- `NotImplementedException`
+- `NotImplementedException` is thrown when an operation is not yet implemented (coded).
+Often scaffolded by VS, like when you ask VS to implement an interface.
-- `NotSupportedException`
+- `NotSupportedException` is thrown when a feature is not supported.
+For example, a provider might not support all features.
-- `ArgumentException`
+- `ArgumentException` is thrown when the value of an argument is invalid.
-- `ArgumentNullException`
+- `ArgumentNullException` is thrown when the value of an argument is `null`.
+This is often used by guard clause, guarding injection of `null` dependencies in the constructor.
+See [Dependency injection](http://www.forevolve.com/en/articles/2017/08/14/design-patterns-web-api-service-and-repository-part-2/#dependency-injection) for more information on the subject.
-- `NullReferenceException`
+- `NullReferenceException` is thrown when you are using a member of a `null` object.
+For example, in the following code: `SomeClass obj = null; obj.SomeProp = 123;`, the system will throw a `NullReferenceException` when executing the second statement `obj.SomeProp = 123;`.
-- `IndexOutOfRangeException`
+- `IndexOutOfRangeException` is thrown when you are accessing a position in an array that does not exist, for example, trying to access the 11th elements of a 10 elements array.
-- `ArgumentOutOfRangeException`
+- `ArgumentOutOfRangeException` is similar to `IndexOutOfRangeException` and can be thrown by many collections (and other objects).
+For example, trying to read the first element of an empty `List<T>` will throw this type of exception.

 ### Anatomy of an Exception
 Let's take a look at the most commonly used properties of the `Exception` class.
-There is more, and each sub-class can also add more, but covering every single Exception is out of the bound of the current article where I'd prefer to keep the focus only on the basics.

 > For more information, see [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/system.exception?view=netstandard-2.0#Properties).